Founder & Lead Editor

 The Bad: The Achilles heel of this shoe is the upper.
 While comfortable, the Primeknit is a fabric.
 If you use these for sports with lateral movement (like tennis or basketball), you will rip through the sides.
 It is not built for lateral containment.
 Also, the plastic cage is prone to scuffing, which can make the shoe look beat up even if the structural integrity is fine.

-Maintenance Note: The Boost foam is notoriously difficult to clean once it gets dirty.
-It has a craggy texture that traps dirt.
-It also tends to yellow due to oxidation.
-You can use an oil-based white marker to refresh it, but it’s a bit of a hassle.
+Maintenance Note: Boost is notoriously annoying to clean once it gets dirty.
+The texture traps grime, and it can yellow from oxidation.
+You can touch it up with an oil-based white marker, but it’s definitely a bit of work.

 Decision Matrix